atdixon/thurber/README.md

 Each namespace in the `demo/` source directory is a pipeline written in Clojure using thurber.
 Comments in the source highlight salient aspects of thurber usage.

-These are the best way to learn thurber's API and serve as recipes for various scenarios (use of tags, side inputs, windowing, combining, Beam's State API, etc etc.)
+Along with the [code walkthrough](./demo/walkthrough.clj) these are the best way to learn thurber's API and serve as recipes for various scenarios (use of tags, side inputs, windowing, combining, Beam's State API, etc etc.)

 To execute a demo, start a REPL and evaluate `(demo!)` from within the respective namespace.